-2.10.5 Deprecation of the role of compute capability for CUDA inspection methods accept a kwarg called compute_capability.
-This kwarg is deprecated - it is ignored and accepted for backwards compatibility only.
-The use of the kwarg was already problematic, as in most cases the returned values pertain to the device in the current context, instead of the requested compute capability.
+2.10.5 Removal of the role of compute capability for CUDA inspection methods accepted a kwarg called compute_capability.
+This kwarg is now removed as it was problematic - in most cases the returned values erroneously pertained to the device in the current context, instead of the requested compute capability.